INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 - **Outcome**:
   - **Ethereum (ETH)**: Implemented the hard fork to recover funds.
   - **Ethereum Classic (ETC)**: Continued on the original chain, maintaining that "code is law."

-#### Activities

-- **Research the Ethereum Classic Fork**:
-  - **Tasks**:
-    - Examine the technical details of The DAO exploit.
-    - Explore the philosophical debates surrounding the fork.
-    - Analyze the impact on the Ethereum community and ecosystem.

 #### References